pranitastudent/T-shirt-Shop-Project/README.md

 ##### Stripe and Checkout

 <p> The checkout form if not fully completed , an error message flags showing the empty fields.The STRIPE API payment was tested using the API credit card number: 4242 4242 4242 4242, Three digit CVV and expiry month and year (don't enter any real credit card information) and message indicating payment was found to be successful is displayed,  HTTP Response code 200 seen on Network tab of Chrome Dev Tools.
 If an incorrect card number is applied , the appropriate error message is shown "Your card was declined".
-The payment time and status code can also be checked in the Stripe Dashboard
+The payment time and status code can also be checked in the Stripe Dashboard.
 </p>

+<p> If a user tries to submit an empty form, error messages flag up to show empty fence (form validation). </p>

 ##### Contact Form